aka6an/cs/README.md

 # Copilot Studio: Capabilities, Strategies, Scenarios
-## Basic research into Microsoft Copilot Studio's capabilities, licensing models, and strategic implications for enterprise adoption.
+## Basic research into Microsoft Copilot Studio's capabilities, licensing models, and strategic implications for Enterprise adoption.
 💡 Ready to Supercharge Your Team with AI? 🧠

 A critical question for every leader: How do you transform the massive potential of AI into a practical, powerful, and cost-effective tool for your entire organization? 🤔